tresabhi/tresabhi.github.io/src/content/how-to-talk-to-aliens.md

 - H~2~O~2~: hydrogen peroxide is a water-like solvent formed in oxygen-rich environments, as seen when used by extremophiles on Earth.

 > [!TIP]
 > Avoid using metals and plastics to serve these liquids, as the containers may react with the aliens’ bodies.
 Use metals from the platinum group, like platinum or ceramics, preferably unglazed (with no shiny coats or paints).
-Furthermore, avoid overwhelming the <colored blue>alien (2)</colored> with <colored blue>too many choices (1)</colored> at once, as exemplified by **Figure 3.1A**.
+Furthermore, avoid overwhelming the alien (2) with too many choices (1) at once, as exemplified by **Figure 3.1A**.

 ![**Figure 3.1A:** The choices of solvents may stump the alien.](https://i.imgur.com/dNmZDwH.png)